zpalmtree/turtlecoin-pool-api/README.md

 ## Building

-go build Api.go
+`go build Api.go`

 ## Running

-./Api
+`./Api`

-## Usage
+## Endpoints

-* Open up your webbrowser and navigate to localhost:8080/api
+Open up your webbrowser and navigate to localhost:8080/api

-* There are two endpoints /api/height and /api/heights
+* /api - Lists how to use the api
+* /api/height - Lists the median height of all pools
+* /api/heights - Lists the heights of all known pools
+* /api/lastfound - Prints the time in minutes since the last block was found globally
+* /api/forked - Prints pools that are behind/ahead/downed api, their height, and the reason